Meezar-Alali/Azure-Data-Warehouse-for-Bike-Share-Data-Analytics/README.md

 ![postgers2](screenshots/postgers2.png "postgers2")

-### 2-Run the script and verify that all four data files are copied/uploaded into PostgreSQL we can veiw the table in local machine PGAdmin 4
+### 2-Run the script and verify that all four data files are copied/uploaded into PostgreSQL we can view the table in local machine PGAdmin 4
 ![postgres3](screenshots/postgres3.png "postgres3")

 ## Fourth Step EXTRACT the data from PostgreSQL